 In 1991, the 25-acre park land was added to the D.C.
 Inventory of Historic sites, putting it under the protection of the city’s very strong Historic Preservation Act, and in 2013, the entire McMillan campus was added to the National Register of Historic Places.

-History of McMillan Park
+Amazing History of McMillan Park

 The McMillan Sand Filtration Site and Park, located at the corner of Michigan Avenue and North Capitol Street, NW, in Washington D.C., served to filter and purify our capital city’s water beginning at the turn of the 19th century during an era of rampant, fatal water-borne diseases like typhoid.
 The Washington Aqueduct leads to McMillan Park.

 The entire park, opened to the public about 1912, served as the city’s first and only de facto integrated park until the beginning of World War II (when it was fenced to protect the water supply from enemy sabotage).
-After the war, McMillan Park was re-opened for a short time but was soon fenced again for less practical reasons.
+After the war, McMillan Park was re-opened for a short time but was soon fenced again.

-After the Hurd vs. Hodge Supreme Court decision of 1948 that eliminated covenants in real estate deeds that excluded homeowners by race and religion (thus ending a key practice that prevented persons of color from being able to purchase homes).
+Perhaps the fence was a reaction to the huge victory in the Hurd vs. Hodge Supreme Court decision of 1948 that eliminated land covenants in real estate deeds excluding homeowners by race and religion (thus ending a key practice that prevented persons of color from being able to purchase homes).

-Historically Failed Projects
+Failed Projects Never Happen

-The most recent proposed development, initiated in 2007 by the city’s selected development partner, Vision McMillan Partners (VMP), including Trammel Crow and Jair Lynch (both companies looking to make hundreds of millions of dollars in pure profit), would demolish virtually all of the vaulted underground sand filtration chambers and privatize and eliminate all but 6.2 acres of the contiguous open space above for the construction of high-rise buildings and townhouses.
+The most recent proposed development, initiated in 2007 by the city’s selected development partner, Vision McMillan Partners (VMP), including Trammel Crow and Jair Lynch (both companies looking to make hundreds of millions of dollars in pure profit), would demolish virtually all of the vaulted underground sand filtration chambers and privatize and eliminate most of the open space to construct high-rise buildings and townhouses.

 The Vision McMillan Partners development plan is still being challenged now, at both the judicial level and administrative levels.